frankyemm/frankyemm/README.md

 ## 🔬 Projects & Experience

+- **RestaurantGuru**: Built and deployed a recommendation system using sentiment analysis and user-centered needs.
+Implemented a Streamlit server and performed the deploy on **GCP**.
 - **Telecommunications Analysis**: Analyzed the telecommunications sector in Argentina, deriving actionable insights.
 - **ML Solutions**: Built and deployed recommendation engines, as well as advanced forecasting models, to solve real-world problems.
 - **Business Impact**: Combined technical expertise with strategic thinking to drive operational efficiency and deliver tangible value.